kvertacnik/Practical_Bioinformatics_Workshop/4_genome_manipulation.md

 <br>

 4. Check that the final version of the assembly has six fasta sequences named Chromosome1-6 (hint: use one the grep commands we used earlier)
+___

+## Summary
+* In preparation for genotyping, we downloaded the reference genome, extracted only the chromosome sequences, and renamed the fasta headers.